Google (GOOGL:Nasdaq) this evening reported fourth-quarter

 DISCLOSURE: At the time of publication, Action Alerts PLUS

-was long AXP and STI.
+was long GOOGL.

 Want more than one service?
 Sign up to one of our packaged services and take advantage of amazing savings!